Perfectionism Therapy for High Achievers in California

 People with health-oriented perfectionism spend excessive time and energy trying to achieve optimal physical well-being.
 While it may seem like a worthwhile pursuit, it may leave little room for making mistakes, being human, or even accepting things beyond your control.

-Therapy can treat health-oriented perfectionism by:
+Therapy for health-oriented perfectionism focuses on:

 • exploring core beliefs contributing to health-oriented perfectionism and understanding the emotional roots that may be creating the desire for control